go140point6/plugin-truffle-box/README.md

 create a second wallet address, fund with just enough PLI and XDC to deploy your contracts, and keep it separate from your main rewards wallet.
 Proceed with caution and make sure secure your VPS!

+If doing apothem testing, you will need to get XDC and PLI from the apothem faucets.

 ## Recommended setup

 - For testing, an apothem node is highly recommended.
 Use my repo on the apothem branch to quickly set up an apothem node: